-At the Department of Health on Tuesday, 10 May 2011, Paul Burstow, minister of state for care services met with 17 members of the Self Care Campaign.
+At the Department of Health on Tuesday, 10 May 2011, Paul Burstow, Minister of State for Care Services met with 17 members of the Self Care Campaign.
 The occasion marked the inaugural meeting of the Self Care Forum, whose purpose is to further the reach of self-care and embed it into everyday life.
-Its first task is to raise awareness of this year’s Self Care Week 2011, which will take place 14 – 20 November.
-The Self Care Forum also agreed nine aims within its terms of reference to help this process as well as a time frame of 4-5 years to develop, disseminate and promote the outputs of each aim.
+The Minister invited the Self Care Forum to take over the organisation of Self Care Week, a yearly campaign that was started by the Department of Health in 2009.
+At the inaugural meeting, the Self Care Forum also agreed nine aims within its terms of reference.

 Progress so far